-9. Open the SDS Management Console.
-Select "Drivers" in the Lower Menu on the left 1, then click on "Add drivers in Bulk" in the Top left menu 2.
-Browse to the INF SUB folder that you created and click on it 3.
-Make sure all of the boxes are checked in the lower right screen 3 and then click "Next>":
+- 9. Open the SDS Management Console. - a.
+Click on "Drivers" tab - b.
+Click on the "Add drivers in Bulk" operation - c.
+Browse to the INF SUB folder that you created and click on it - d.
+Make sure all of the boxes are checked in the lower right screen - e.
+Click on the "Next>" button

-10. When the process is complete click the Finish Button in the lower right corner.
+- 10. When the process is complete click the Finish Button in the lower right corner. - 11.
+Copy the DRVInstaller.cmd file from the Driver Packs folder to the RemoteInstall\SDKDB\DRV folder:

-12. Select all of the folders in the RemoteInstall\SDKDB\DRV folder 1.
-Right click on them while they are highlighted and select "Send to Compressed (zipped)" folder 3:
+12. Select all of the folders in the RemoteInstall\SDKDB\DRV folder .
+Right click on them while they are highlighted and select "Send to Compressed (zipped)" folder :